fahim-86/Amibroker-afl/README.md

-# Amibroker AFL for Email notification
+i# Amibroker AFL for Email notification
 #### Not suitable for Intraday & Hourly trade

 ### Authors